-Most marketing and communications is focused on this level of purpose and why a person should transact with the company as a customer, employee, partner or investor.
+Most marketing communication is focused on this level of purpose: why a person should transact with the company as a customer, employee, partner or investor.

-Purpose FOR is what you contribute to the wider community.
-It is not just what you sell, but why you sell it.
-It is your values as much as your value.
+This is what you contribute to the wider community—not just what you sell, but why you sell it.
+It is about your values as much as your value.

-This includes corporate social responsibility but extends into the broader brand position in the marketplace.
+Purpose FOR includes corporate social responsibility and extends into the broader brand position in the marketplace.

-A good test of Purpose TO vs. Purpose FOR is whether something would make sense to put on a T-shirt.
+A good test of Purpose TO vs. Purpose FOR is whether it makes sense as a T-shirt.

 The makeup retailer Sephora is a good example of how a company can evolve its purpose.

-Many companies known for their values and purpose do not actually have a Purpose WITH.
-They tend to hoard their purpose, keeping them stuck at a Purpose FOR.
+Many companies known for values and purpose do not actually have a Purpose WITH.
+They tend to hoard their purpose, keeping them stuck at a

-Starbucks, for example, has a purpose to “inspire the human spirit,” but Starbucks does little to help customers inspire the human spirit in each other.
+The purpose of Starbucks, for example, is “to inspire the human spirit.”
+While they do a great job of this for their employees and customers, Starbucks tends to hoard their purpose by not doing much to help customers inspire the human spirit in each other.
 You might say that only the baristas “wear the shirt.”

-By contrast, Nike’s “Just Do It” motto is easy for anyone to get behind.
-Being unstoppable in achieving your goals is a sentiment that extends beyond Nike, athletes, and sports in general.
-Not only can anyone wear the T-shirt, lots of people worldwide already do.
+As an expression of this, “Just Do It” is a sentiment that extends beyond Nike, athletes and even the domain of sports.
+Not only can anyone wear the T-shirt—lots of people worldwide already do.

-Once you have something, think about who wants to wear that shirt.
+Once you have a phrase, think about who would want to wear that shirt.
 Would your customers wear it?
-Would your partners?
+Your partners?

-“With our customers, we are creating more [noun] in the world.”
+“With our stakeholders, we are creating more [noun] in the world.”

 Or try it with a verb:

-“With our customers, we [verb], which makes the world a better place.”
+“With our stakeholders, we [verb], which makes the world a better place.”